 - Black Pepper is rich in antioxidants, has antimicrobial properties and can help with nutrient absorption.

 There are so many benefits to these spices that I couldn’t even list them all.
 Here’s my source.
 Incorporating these spices into our everyday meals is good for our health (and our taste buds).

 How to Use Chai Spice Blend

 How to Store Your Chai Spice Mix

-I like to mix up a batch and store it in a mason jar to use whenever I want it.
+I like to mix up a batch and store it in a mason jar or old spice mix to use whenever I want it.
 Keep it in an air tight container in your cupboard.